juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 As online learning has become increasingly more important, the JumpStart team developed and launched a new online service called [Activity Studio](https://activity.jumpstart.com/#/).
 This  service enables teachers to create, share, and use fun, game-based learning in their teaching activities.
 On the other hand, these online learning materials can help improve student engagements and boost students' learning interests.

 Because it is a new service, the team faced several challenges.
-First, it was time consuming to manually respond to numerous user questions because users often prefer directly asking for help to wading through a comprehensive user manual or FAQ list.
-Second, it is unclear why certain users abandoned their activities and there was no natural way to engage with such users during their activities and collect their feedback on the fly, which could then be used to improve the service.
+First, it was time consuming to manually respond to numerous user questions because users often prefer obtaining answers directly instead of wading through a website to search for potential answers.
+Second, there was no natural way to engage with users during their activities to collect their feedback and help them on the fly (e.g., helping them when they abandoned certain activities).

 # The Implementation